mervekara/merve-kara-bilira-study-case/README.md

 ### 429 Too Many Requests Error

 When too many requests are sent to the CoinGecko API in a short period, a `429 Too Many Requests` error may occur.
 This error is handled by displaying an error message.
 In such cases, refreshing the page may be necessary.
 This is a known issue originating from CoinGecko's rate limiting.

-## Contributing

-Contributions are welcome!
-Please open an issue or submit a pull request for any changes or improvements.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.